davs3275/sbs/med/collier.md

 immortal powers will require of him.

 ---
-2.6 Continue to dishonour yourself, mysoul !
+2.6 Continue to dishonour yourself, my soul!
 Neither will you have much time left to do yourself honour.
 For the life of each man is almost up already; and yet, instead of paying a due regard to yourself, you